d0sl/doc-site/content/en/_index.en.md

 ## The industrial revolution has us to belive in the science fiction

 {{% notice note %}}
-Remember the three Laws of Robotics which govern the behaviour of Isaac Asimov's fictional Positronic Robots were formally stated by Asimov in his story "Runaround" (March 1942):{{% /notice %}}
+Remember the three Laws of Robotics which govern the behaviour of Isaac Asimov's fictional Positronic Robots.
+They were formally stated by Asimov in his story "Runaround" (March 1942):{{% /notice %}}

 1. A robot may not injure a human being or, through inaction, allow a human being to come to harm.